Can vaginal cancer be prevented?

 This vaccine can only be used to prevent HPV infection – it does not help treat an existing infection.
 To be most effective, the vaccine should be given before a person is exposed to HPV (such as through sexual activity).

 More HPV vaccines are being developed and tested.

-For more information about HPV and HPV vaccines, see Human Papilloma Virus and HPV Vaccines FAQ.
+For more information about HPV and HPV vaccines, see HPV Vaccines.

 Not smoking is another way to lower vaginal cancer risk.
 Women who don’t smoke are also less likely to develop a number of other cancers, such as those of the lungs, mouth, throat, bladder, kidneys, and several other organs.

 Find and treat pre-cancerous conditions

 Most vaginal squamous cell cancers are believed to start out as pre-cancerous changes, called vaginal intraepithelial neoplasia or VAIN.
 VAIN may be present for years before turning into a true (invasive) cancer.
 Screening for cervical cancer (such as with a Pap test or HPV test) can sometimes pick up these pre-cancers.
 If a pre-cancer is found, it can be treated, stopping cancer before it really starts.

-Still, since vaginal cancer and VAIN are rare, doctors do not often do other tests to look for them in women who do not have symptoms or a history of pre-cancer or cancer of the cervix, vagina, or vulva.
+Still, since vaginal cancer and VAIN are rare, doctors do not often do other tests to look for these conditions in women who do not have symptoms or a history of pre-cancer or cancer of the cervix, vagina, or vulva.

 How Pap tests and pelvic examinations are done